helakim/goblin-ai/README.md

 #### version: 0.0.6 (11, october, 2019)
  - A `VueJS` implementation of Quasar (Application of Goblin AI)
  - A `Flask` implementation of Rest API Server (Serving Goblin AI models)
+ - A `Keras` implementation of GB-pool with weighted convolution for large scale text Classification
  - Fixed some bugs and typo

 #### version: 0.0.5 (05, october, 2019)